jhayotte/linkerdzipkin/README.md

 # linkerdzipkin

-Welcome to linkerdzipkin service documentation
+Welcome to linkerdzipkin documentation.
+In this repository, I use linkerd as a sidecar container for each service.

+This project will show the benefit of such configuration.